ocurrent/current-bench/HACKING.md

 ## Production environment

 The production environment is very similar to the development one.
-The main difference in the configuration is the operational mode of the pipeline: with the development mode a local testing repository is used, while in production a the pipeline starts using the `github_app` mode.
+The main difference in the configuration is the operational mode of the pipeline: with the development mode a local testing repository is used, while in production the pipeline starts using the `github_app` mode.
 This requires a few additional configuration options.

 The following files define the production environment: